 #2 More eyeballs on your videos: Say NO. MCN don’t have access to YouTube search algorithm and partnering with them won’t give any big boost to your channels.
 All they can do is share your videos inside their own community and social network.
 Still not worth enough.

 #3 Higher CPM: Now this is a bit tricky.
 If they promise higher CPM always ask them how much.
 Get a figure.
 And then compare it with your original one.
 If that’s the same or little more than say NO. If you are regularly making content, you CPM will obviously surpass their offer.
 Similarly, also avoid flat CPM.

 #4 Collaboration: One can easily collab with other YouTubers by leaving a comment on their video or asking them directly on their fan page.
 You don’t need a network for that.

 #6 Copyright protection: MCN takes responsibility for any copyright violation caused by its members.
 So if your channel revolves around copyright issues (like gaming channel or movie reviews where you use popular songs or movie clips) then MCN are helpful.

 Your videos will be monetizing even without YouTube reviewing it.
 However discuss this issue clearly, before you sign the contract.

 #7 Products review/ Sponsor Ads: This is the biggest and the only reason to become a part of MCN.
 Most networks are partners with brands and can help you to get custom ads for your video.
 If you own tech channel then they might get gadgets to review.

 - Partners only with the top networks.
-They pay in time and keep their end of their bargain as they a reputation to maintain
+They pay in time and keep the end of their bargain

 - Take everything in writing, renegotiate the contract if you want